 Louise Newman, Pilgrims Hospice Ashford Community Fundraising Manager

-- All trees must be left in a clearly visible and safely accessible place at your property.
-We cannot accept responsibility for collecting your tree without accurate instructions and we cannot return to collect trees which could not be easily found by our crews.
+- All trees must be left in a clearly visible place at your property, and must be easily and safely accessible for our team.
+We cannot accept responsibility for collecting your tree without accurate instructions, and we cannot return to collect trees which could not be easily found by our crews.

-- Any trees over 8ft tall or 4ft wide must be chopped into reasonably-sized pieces in advance of collection.
-Larger trees will not be collected due to vehicle restrictions.
+- Any trees over 8ft tall or 4ft wide must be chopped ideally in half or into reasonably-sized pieces in advance of collection.
+Larger trees will not be collected due to vehicle capacity restrictions.

 - Please let us know when booking if you have more than one tree (maximum of 2 trees per household).

 - Trees with decorations, in bases or pots will not be collected, as these cannot be recycled with the trees.
 Please make sure only the tree is left out for collection.
 Trees must be left at the exterior of the front of your property.
 Please do not block public access.

 Tree recycling is operated as a free service by Pilgrims Hospices.
 Please show your appreciation by giving generously to support Pilgrims Hospices to be there for the next family who needs our specialist care.